 - Athletic Director; and

-- Student Affairs staff members (this includes staff in the Health Center, Judicial Affairs, Residence Life, Student Activities, Career Center and the Academic Center for Excellence.)
+- Student Affairs staff members (this includes staff in the Health Center, Student Conduct, Residence Life, Student Leadership and Engagement, Career Services and the Academic Center for Excellence.)

 Responding to Reports